How to Magnetize a Screwdriver

 Touch the driver to a screw and see how well it lifts and holds the fastener.
 If you want a stronger pull, repeat Step 3.

-The screwdriver should stay magnetized for at least three months; accidentally dropping it will weaken it sooner by throwing the magnetic elements out of whack.
-To intentionally demagnetize the tool (useful if you need to drive a screw into something made of metal), reverse the direction in which you drag the magnet along the screwdriver shaft—in this case, from tip to handle.
+The screwdriver should stay magnetized for at least 3 months; accidentally dropping the tool will throw the magnetic elements out of whack.
+To deliberately demagnetize the tool (useful if you need to drive a screw into something made of metal), reverse the direction in which you drag the magnet along the screwdriver shaft—in this case, from tip to handle.